Crunchyroll Anime Award for Best Isekai Anime: Studios

-Ufotable and White Fox holds the record for the most wins in an anime studio.
+White Fox holds the record for the most wins in an anime studio.

-Wit Studio holds the record for the most nominations without a win in an anime studio.
+MAPPA and Wit Studio holds the record for the most nominations–and also the most nominations without a win in an anime studio.

-Ufotable and White Fox were tied for the most wins in an anime studio with 2, with Demon Slayer: Kimetsu no Yaiba and Re:Zero − Starting Life in Another World were the only anime series to win multiple awards.
+White Fox has the most wins in an anime studio with 3, with Re:Zero − Starting Life in Another World and Ufotable's Demon Slayer: Kimetsu no Yaiba were the only anime series to win multiple awards.
 The remaining studios (CloverWorks and Eight Bit) received a single award.

-Wit Studio received the most nominations for an anime studio without a single win with 5.
+MAPPA and Wit Studio received the most nominations for an anime studio without a single win with 5.
 Mushoku Tensei: Jobless Reincarnation received four nominations, but did not win a single award.